-Dr. Bethany Valachi-

 3. Self-treat your trigger points.
 Dental professionals are prone to 7 key trigger points that cause pain.
-One of these is the upper trapezius muscle is the most active muscle when delivery dental care.
+One of these is the upper trapezius muscle, which is the most active muscle when delivery dental care.
 Trigger points commonly develop in this muscle that can refer a headache behind the eye and neck pain.
-You can self-treat these painful trigger points yourself using a trigger point tool and ball.
-A treatment protocol that research shows to be most effective includes 20 minutes of moist heat, followed by a trigger point treatment protocol utilizing direct pressure and pulsing pressure, followed by 1 minute of sustained stretching.
+You can self-treat these painful trigger points yourself with Dr. Valachi’s self-treatment protocol.

 This is just the tip of the iceberg!
 Other important strategies to eliminate neck pain include: